Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

-A predictor \textit{with prior knowledge} may still be evaluated on a KOWL experiment, but we strongly recommend comparing predictors with prior knowledge against those with similar prior knowledge.
-For example, if there are pre-trainings being used, either use the same pre-training feature representations or be trained on the same external data before starting a KOWL experiment.
+A predictor \textit{with prior knowledge} may still be evaluated on a KOWL experiment, but how such an informed predictor behaves towards novelty \textit{cannot} be evaluated unless exactly what is prior known is \textit{not} the novel information being added incrementally throughout the experiment.
+This is difficult to do properly, and so prior knowledge is discouraged if you desire to assess predictor performance in the presence of novelty.
+We \textbf{strongly recommend} comparing predictors with prior knowledge against those with similar, ideally the same, prior knowledge.
+For example, if there are pretrainings being used, either use the same pretraining feature representations or be trained on the same external data before starting a KOWL experiment.
 Otherwise, if the point is still to assess the predictor's learning of the HAR task within the KOWL experiment, special care needs taken to demonstrate that the prior knowledge is irrelevant to learning the HAR task within the KOWL experiment.
-If one only cares if their predictor can perform well on the benchmark regardless of informative priors, for example to answer the question of does the prior share information with the benchmark's task, then of course they are free to do so, but it must be acknowledged that this mode is not assessing the predictor's learning of the task as represented by the KOWL experiment's data alone. \end{enumerate}
+If one only cares if their predictor can perform well on the benchmark regardless of informative priors, for example to answer the question of does the prior knowledge share information with the benchmark's task, then of course they are free to do so, but it must be acknowledged that this is not assessing the predictor's learning of the task as represented by the KOWL experiment's data alone.

-All baseline predictors examined in the below experiments have their experience as an unlimited memory buffer in the demonstration examples.
-This can be treated as an experimental parameter changed when analyzing different predictors on KOWL-718.